GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Introduction

 \subsection{Our contributions}

-To overcome these limitations, in this paper, we first introduce the notion of graph control barrier function, termed GCBF, for large-scale MAS to address the problems of safety, scalability, and generalizability.
-The proposed GCBF architecture can account for arbitrary and changing number of neighbors, and hence, is applicable to large-scale MAS.
-We prove that the existence of a GCBF guarantees safety in an MAS.
-We provide a new safety result using the notion of GCBF that guarantees the safety of MAS of arbitrary size.
+To overcome these limitations, in this paper, we first introduce the notion of graph control barrier function, termed GCBF (\Cref{fig:hw_teaser}), for large-scale MAS to address the problems of safety, scalability, and generalizability.
+The proposed GCBF can account for an arbitrary and changing number of neighbors, and hence, {computed for a small-scale MAS, the same GCBF generalizes to large-scale MAS}.
+We provide a new safety result using the notion of GCBF that {certifies} the safety of MAS of arbitrary size.
 This is the first such result that shows the safety of MAS of any size using one barrier function.
-Next, we introduce GCBF+, a novel training framework to learn a candidate GCBF along with a distributed control policy.
-We use graph neural networks (GNNs) to better capture the changing graphical topology of distance-based inter-agent communications.
-We propose a novel loss function formulation that accounts for safety, goal-reaching as well as actuation limits, thereby addressing all the major limitations of hand-crafted CBF-QP methods.
+Next, we introduce GCBF+, a novel { \textit{centralized training distributed execution}} framework to learn a candidate GCBF along with a distributed control policy.
+We use graph neural networks (GNNs) to capture the changing graphical topology of distance-based observation information flow.
+We propose a novel loss function formulation that accounts for safety, goal-reaching as well as actuation limits, thereby addressing the limitations of hand-crafted CBF-QP methods.
 Furthermore, the proposed algorithm can work with LiDAR-based point-cloud observations to handle obstacles in real-world environments.
 With these technologies, our proposed framework can generalize well to many challenging settings, including crowded and unseen obstacle environments.